 If you have a kitchen scale, use it for measuring the chips.
 Measuring by weight is more accurate for ingredients like this.
 If you don’t have one, no big deal.
 I included both weight and volume measurements in the recipe.

-We’ll add just a little more sweet to the mix with some agave syrup.
-This syrup is great because it’s sweeter than corn syrup, and doesn’t need dissolving like granulated sugar.
+We’ll add just a little more sweetness to the mix with some agave syrup.
+This syrup is great because it’s sweeter than corn syrup, and doesn’t need to dissolve like granulated sugar.
 It’s even sweeter than sugar!
 We don’t need much though.
 Just a tablespoon will do.